 7.2 Representation of oneM2M services by OCF resources

 Services provided by oneM2M Devices can be exposed to an OCF Proximal IoT Network by an OCF-IPE acting as one or more OCF Servers – see clause 6.2.1.
+The OCF-Servers instantiated by an OCF-IPE are termed virtual OCF Servers in the present document.
+The OCF-IPE itself follows the concept of an OCF Bridge Device, see OCF Bridging Specification [10].
+Therefore, the OCF-IPE itself shall act on the OCF side in the role of an OCF Device with the device type “oic.d.bridge” supporting the discovery of all resources exposed via the one or more virtual OCF Servers it instantiates.
+All bridged devices – i.e. all virtual OCF Servers instantiated by the OCF-IPE – with all their Resources shall be listed in the OCF-IPE’s own “/oic/res” resource, see OCF Bridging Specification [10].
+The OCF-IPE itself shall generate a value for the “di” (device ID) property value to represent itself with a unique device ID in line with OCF Core Specifications [7] as an OCF specified “oic.d.bridge” device.
+Furthermore, the OCF-IPE shall also generate an individual device ID property value for each virtual OCF Server it instantiates.

 For a service intended to be exposed to the OCF Proximal IoT Network and provided by a oneM2M Device represented by a <flexContainer> resource, the corresponding OCF Device Type shall be determined according to the normative mapping defined in the oneM2M specification(s)